We Just Disagree

-"We Just Disagree" is a song recorded by English singer-guitarist Dave Mason, written by Marko Perko and Jim Krueger.
+"We Just Disagree" is a song recorded by English singer-guitarist Dave Mason and written by guitarist Jim Krueger, a member of Mason's band.

 Dave Mason version

-Released in August 1977 as the second single from the album Let It Flow, the ballad featured Krueger's 12-string guitar prominently; he also sang the harmony above Mason's lead vocal.
-It reached number 12 on the Billboard Hot 100 in 1977.
+Released in August 1977, it was the second single from the album Let It Flow and reached number 12 on the Billboard Hot 100.
+The ballad prominently featured Krueger's 12-string guitar as well as his harmony vocal above Mason's lead vocal.

 Billy Dean version

 "We Just Disagree" was covered in 1993 by American country music singer Billy Dean.
-It was released in November 1993 as the fourth and final single from his album Fire in the Dark.
+It was released in November 1993 as the fourth and final single from his album, Fire in the Dark.
 It was a Top Ten hit on the country music charts, peaking at number 9.

 Music video

 The music video was directed by Marius Penczner and premiered in early 1994.